-If you have lymphoma cells in your brain and spinal fluid or your doctor thinks you may be at high risk, you will need extra treatment.
-You may be given chemotherapy injections into the spinal fluid.
-To do this, a specialist doctor will give you a series of lumbar punctures and the chemotherapy given at the same time (see page 27).
+If you have lymphoma cells in your brain or spinal fluid or your doctor thinks you may be at high risk, you will need extra treatments.
+You may be given chemotherapy injections into your spinal fluid.
+A specialist doctor will give you a series of lumbar punctures and chemotherapy will be given at the same time (see page 27).
 This is called intrathecal chemotherapy.

-Central line: If your treatment involves a lot of injections or infusions, it may help to have a central line put into a large vein.
+Central line: If your treatment involves injections or infusions, it may help to have a central line put into a large vein.
 This device can be left in place throughout your treatment.
 It will make it much easier for you to get treatment and spare you the discomfort of repeated needle jabs.

-A central line is a narrow flexible plastic tubing (a catheter) put into a main vein and brought out through your chest or arm.
+A central line is a narrow flexible plastic tubing (a catheter) that is put into a main vein and brought out through your chest or arm.
 You will be given a local anaesthetic beforehand.
 In most cases, it takes about 10-15 minutes to put in.
 Removing it is very simple, sometimes needing a small local anaesthetic.
 Portacath: There are other ways to have easy access to your veins for taking blood samples and giving treatment.
 Sometimes the tube is attached to a port called a portacath.
 This is a small round plastic or metal disc placed under your skin.
 The port can be used for as long as is needed.
-Talk to your doctor or nurse, who will explain the different options to you.
+Your doctor or nurse will explain the different options to you.